You bought the canned fish — awesome, you're that much closer to getting more omega-3s. The next step: figuring out what to do with it.

 - Watch for sodium: If you're on a low-sodium diet or just looking to reduce your salt intake, check your food labels to find the brand with the lowest amount of sodium.

 Delicious, High-Protein Canned Fish Recipes

 - Protein: 21 grams

 Canned salmon is a great choice if you're stocking your pantry.
 It's extremely versatile and you'll find more ways to eat it than you probably originally thought — or you could eat it plain.
-Pairing it with a hearty vegetable like daikon and a grain makes a complete meal with a lot of protein.
+Pairing it with a hearty vegetable like daikon and a whole grain makes a complete meal with a lot of protein.

-Salmon is a fish that's low in mercury yet canned salmon actually has less mercury than fresh or frozen salmon, according to the Food and Drug Administration (FDA).
+Canned salmon actually has less mercury than fresh or frozen salmon, according to the Food and Drug Administration (FDA).
 So, if you're pregnant or worried about mercury in your fish, rest assured that you're getting a safer fish.

 Get the Daikon, Salmon and Quinoa Grain Salad recipe and nutrition info here.

 2. Shaved Vegetable Salad With Sardines